horazont/ansible-mta/README.rst

 * ``mta_smtpd_helo_restrictions`` (list of strings, default empty): Add HELO restrictions for the server to apply.
 See `smtpd_helo_restrictions`__.

+  The restrictions apply only to the MTA service listening on port 25, not the MSA.
+See below for MSA settings.

   __ http://www.postfix.org/postconf.5.html#smtpd_helo_restrictions

 * ``mta_smtpd_sender_restrictions`` (list of strings, default empty): Add sender restrictions for the server to apply.
 See `smtpd_sender_restrictions`__.

+  The restrictions apply only to the MTA service listening on port 25, not the MSA.
+See below for MSA settings.

   __ http://www.postfix.org/postconf.5.html#smtpd_sender_restrictions